Can you Hire Someone I Already Know to be

 my Respite Care Provider?

 YES!!
-When a family already has someone in mind that can be their Respite Care Provider we will hire that person to work exclusively for that family.
-We call that person a Private Worker because they work ONLY for that family.
+If you know someone that you want to be your Respite Care Provider, BRC will hire that person to work just for your family.
+We call that person a Private Worker because they work ONLY for your family.
 This usually works out very well if the RCP is going to be a family member or close friend.

 The process for acquiring a Private Worker is simple:

-- Call the office, ask to speak with a Program Coordinator and tell them that you would like a Private Worker Packet sent to you.
+- Call the office, ask to speak with Human Resources and tell them that you would like a Private Worker Packet sent to you.
 You will receive a large folder of information and paperwork for the new Private Worker.

 - In that folder is also a white envelope for you- it will be labeled with your name.
 Inside the envelope is the Parent Liability Release Form which you will need to sign and return to the office.